Skip to main content

 emaValue = ta.ema(close, 50)

-If you want to dive deeper into how each of these indicators work individually, I've written detailed guides on How to Code RSI in Pine Script and How to Code EMA Indicators in Pine Script.
+If you want to dive deeper into how each of these works individually, I've written detailed guides on How to Code RSI in Pine Script and How to Code EMA Indicators in Pine Script.

 Creating Signal Logic That Actually Works

-Now we need to define when both indicators agree with each other.
-This is where most people mess up – they either make it too complicated or too simple.
+Now we need to define when both indicators agree.
+This is where most people mess up — they either make it too complicated or too simple.
 Here's what actually works:

 Buy Signal Logic: